Hippocratic Corpus: Epidemics 1

 Epidemics 1 begins by describing each season's characteristics.
 It states that autumn has strong south winds and many rainy days.
 Winter had south winds with the occasional north wind and droughts.
 Spring was southerly and cold with slight rain.
 Summer was cloudy and did not rain.

 It then described diseases associated with each season.
 For example, in spring many people began having mild fevers which, in some cases, caused hemorrhage.
 The hemorrhage was rarely fatal.
 Swelling next to both ears was also common.
 Coughs and sore throats accompanied the other symptoms.
 Based on modern knowledge, this disease was mumps, which causes salivary glands under the ears to swell.
 It is remarkable that this ancient work describes symptoms so vividly that modern doctors can diagnose the cause a thousand years later.
-This section of the Hippocratic Corpus, described that when looking at human disease and the health of humans, you must look at the seasons, winds and orientation of places, the nature of the water, the nature of the soil and the lifestyle of the inhabitants of a particular city.
+This section of the Hippocratic Corpus assumes that when looking at human disease and the health of humans, you must look at the seasons, winds and orientation of places, the nature of the water, the nature of the soil and the lifestyle of the inhabitants of a particular city.

-Epidemics 1 goes on to describe the climate on two occasions and the diseasees associated with them, called constitutions.
+Epidemics 1 goes on to describe the climate on two occasions and the diseases associated with them, called constitutions.
 The symptoms described include more serious, sometimes lethal, fevers, eye infections, and dysentery.